pjungwir/pg-temporal-talk-2020/slides.md

 Note:

 - But +/- Infinity cause problems because there is a tiny slice between infinity and null.
-- Also those strings aren't valid for any type you might make a range with.
-- (They are valid for all our built-in range types, but that's not good enough.)
-- So I feel like I need to change this.
-Maybe just accept NULL there too.
-- That still leaves a footgun for people to use `Infinity` and get weird effects.
+- I used to have some code that detected literal `Infinity` and replaced it with NULL.
+  - That kind of "helpfulness" seems contrary to the Postgres approach.
+- But accepting Infinity here is surely a footgun.
-  - But that footgun already exists with ranges, and I've never heard anyone complain about it,
+  - But it's the same footgun that already exists with ranges.
-  - ...so maybe it's not really an issue.
+    - I'm not really adding anything new.
+  - I'm inclined to just leave it, but add a warning in the documentation.

+  - This may be a bigger deal than it feels though (and it feels really small to me):
+    - I gave a trial run of this talk last month at my local Postgres meetup, and someone said they had actually experienced the timestamp-vs-null problem with ranges, and it made a big mess of their data until they figured out that infinity and null aren't the same.

+  - Maybe detect literal Infinity and print a warning?

-- We could also have our own syntax where you can leave of `FROM` or `TO` entirely (or even both),
+- We could also have our own syntax...
+  - where you can leave of `FROM` or `TO` entirely (or even both),
+  - or where you have some keyword like INFINITY.
+  - That's non-standard.
-  - that's non-standard but I kind of like it.
+    - I don't plan to do it but I kind of like it.